RESHMAR16/Global-Electronics-Retailer-Analysis/README.md

 **Sales & Profitability Patterns**
 •	The United States leads in profit.
 The United Kingdom rank next, making Europe a strong secondary market.
 •	Categories like Cameras, Camcorders, TV & Video have lower customer counts, indicating either low demand or potential gaps in marketing and pricing.
+•	The dominance of computers in both sales and profit highlights their importance as the retailer’s primary revenue driver.

 # Recommendations: